ashuftw/working-notes/content/Literature/240305 Normal or Gaussian Distribution.md

 ---
-title: Normal Distribution and Lognormal Distribution
+title: Normal or Gaussian Distribution
 draft: false
 date: 2024-03-05
 ---

-## Normal Distribution or Gaussian Distribution
+## Normal or Gaussian Distribution

 It is a probability distribution that is symmetric about the mean. i.e, the probability of the mean is the highest and then reduces as the outcome strays away from the mean.